 General Cup Profile

 Guatemalan coffee traditionally exhibits high malic acidity, caramel, and clean cups with a ton of sweetness.
 We see distinctly different cups in each region of Guatemala.
-Huehuetenangos are typically known for their fruit forward profile that is borderline "naturally" pulpy, and a result of how large volumes of coffee are stacked on the patios.
+Huehuetenangos are typically known for their fruit-forward profile, a result of extended fermentation time.

 Here coffee is grown under dense shade at altitudes reaching 2000 masl, some of the highest in the country.
 The constant eruptions from the Fuego (Fire) Volcano keep the coarse, sandy soils full of minerals.